menny/menny.github.io/_posts/2026-09-12-netta-vs-cnn.md

 I need the right tool.
 And, evidently, LLMs are too _large_, I bet there are services on the web that just do that.
 `*google search...*`

-Got a bunch of them.
-Let me try a few, this will work for sure.
+Got a bunch of them (Adobe Fonts, YoFont, etc.).
+Let me try a few; this will work for sure.

-AHHH SO MANY ADS! <- is the reason I am not linking the sites, no need to bump up their [PageRank](https://en.wikipedia.org/wiki/PageRank).
+AHHH SO MANY ADS!

-They say Avenir.
-Nope
+One says Avenir.
+Nope.
 Another says Georgia.
 Nope.
-Even [Adobe Fonts](https://fonts.adobe.com/fonts/vs/upload) didn't detect the font.

-There is a problem here, my input (the screenshot) has low resolution, you can hardly see any kerning and serifs, it might also have some antialiasing.

-💡
+There was a compounded problem here: my input had low resolution and murky antialiasing, the sites clearly wanted to prioritize selling commercial fonts, and I was drowning in banners.

+*(In hindsight, [one](https://yofont.com/font-finder) tool actually did list the correct font, but it was buried near the bottom of the suggestions with negligible confidence, so I missed it).*

 I know what is the right tool here: [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) — [CNNs are excellent with visual input](https://www.youtube.com/watch?v=n0QkWmOFnjs).

 ## Building the tool